migueldecampos/lemin/README.md

 In order to find the best solution to any map, I implemented a Ford-Fulkerson-like algorithm.
-I use consecutive breadth-first searches to find either whole new paths or a way to change the paths already found in order to increse flow, until no new path or augmenting path is found.
+I use consecutive breadth-first searches to find either whole new paths or a way to change the paths already found in order to increse flow.

 usage:
  > python3 lemin.py map.txt